The Gospel of Matthew

 This course includes:

-- a bonus article on the writing of the gospels
+- A bonus article and video on The Writing of the Gospels;

-- a video presentation by Father Michael J. Himes
+- A video presentation by Fr.
+Michael J. Himes;

 - An orientation in how to navigate the web site is always available.